yldio/skiff/README.md

 The node `transport` option accepts a provider object that implements the following interface:

-* `connect(id, options)` — for connecting to the peer. returns a connection object.
-The `id` argument contains the local node id.
+* `connect(localNodeId, options)` — for connecting to the peer. returns a connection object.
+The `localNodeId` argument contains the local node id.
-* `listen(id, options, fn)` — for listening to incoming connection requests.
+* `listen(localNodeId, options, fn)` — for listening to incoming connection requests.
 The `fn` argument is a function with the signaure `function (peerId, connection)` that gets invoked when there is a connection request, passing in a connection object that implements the Connection API (see below).
-The `id` argument contains the local node id.
+The `localNodeId` argument contains the local node id.

 #### Connection API